Chattooga River Lodging

 contact: firstname.lastname@example.org or call 864 647 2336

-Sleeps 6-8 comfortably and will accommodate as many as 10.
+Sleeps 6-8 comfortably.
 All linens and towels included.

 Two porches, central heat and air.

-Fully equipped kitchen, satellite TV, phone, charcoal grill.
+Fully equipped kitchen, satellite TV with HBO, phone, charcoal grill.

 Outdoor shower (for nature lovers), there's one inside too!